higginbg/personal-site/site/content/_index.md

 blurb:
     id: about
     heading: My Background
-    text: "With a track record of exceptional customer service and over three years of experience on front-end projects, I know what it takes to fulfill customer needs.\
+    text: "With a track record of exceptional customer service and over three years of experience on front-end projects, I know what it takes to fulfill customer needs.\n

 During my time at Oregon State University, I worked closely with professors to design their authored books for the web, ensuring their visions came to life.
-I oversaw the production and completion of 10 web-based books.
+I oversaw the production and completion of 10 web-based books.\n

 At UC San Diego, I have worked with administrative faculty to create user-friendly reports that often exceeded expectations.
-I was awarded the Staff Appreciation and Recognition Award for “exceptional customer service, proactively streamlining processes, and innovating solutions to improve customer experience.”
+I was awarded the Staff Appreciation and Recognition Award for “exceptional customer service, proactively streamlining processes, and innovating solutions to improve customer experience.”\n

 I take pride in ensuring customers’ needs are heard and met."
 intro: